 Should Debt Settlement Be My Option?

 This is not a decision that you should make lightly when it comes to figuring out how to get out of debt.
 It is always advised to speak with a financial professional.
-An agency such as American Consumer Credit Counseling can offer free credit counseling sessions where you can work with professionally certified counselors to take stock of your finances, consider all your options, and choose the most advantageous path out of debt.
+A non profit credit counseling agency such as American Consumer Credit Counseling can offer free credit counseling sessions to help.
+You can work with professionally certified counselors to take stock of your finances, consider all your options, and choose the most advantageous path out of debt.

 Do I Have Alternatives to Debt Settlement?

 Yes!
 A Debt Management Program is a great alternative to debt settlement.
 A low-cost DMP like the one offered by ACCC can help you create a budget you can live with while you pay down your debt as quickly as possible.
 Rather than paying multiple creditors each month, you’ll make one payment to ACCC, and we’ll pay all your bills on your behalf.